umco/umbraco-ditto/docs/input/Content/04-api/Api.md

 title: API
 ---

-Welcome to the API Reference documentation.
+## API Reference Documentation

-This details Ditto's public API, comprising of a single flat namespace:
+This section details Ditto's public API, comprising of a single flat namespace:

 * [Our.Umbraco.Ditto](/api/Our.Umbraco.Ditto/)